-Liaise with the Wadawurrung to improve understanding of Aboriginal cultural values.
-Investigate the development of interpretive information regarding cultural heritage values of the park as part of enhancing the creative and artistic appeal of the reserve.
-(O)
+- Liaise with the Wadawurrung to improve understanding and protection of Aboriginal cultural values.
+(O) - Liaise with the Wadawurrung to review acknowledgement of Wadawurrung people on park signage.
+(H) - Investigate the development of interpretive information regarding cultural heritage values of the park as part of enhancing the creative and artistic appeal of the reserve.
+(M)